dbcook/openrocket-database/README.md

 * If %APPDATA% is set:  `%APPDATA%/OpenRocket/Components/*.orc`
 * If %APPDATA% is not set: `%HOMEPATH%/OpenRocket/Components/*.orc`

+*TBD* need description of how Windows stores locally added prefs in the registry from a contributor!

 #### Linux External File Locations

 * `$HOME/.openrocket/Components/*.orc`